FociSolutions/Orbital-Docs/_pages/index.markdown

 {% include feature_row %}

-Orbital uses Mockdefinitions to match incoming requests.
+Orbital is an HTTP mocking tool that enables enables rapid _microservice_ development and testing.
+Orbital supports mocking services by using the OpenAPI spec in both YAML and JSON.
+Orbital allows for parallel development between front-end and back-end teams by reducing the dependencies between each other.
+This allows for increased productivity because the back-end team does not have to wait for the front-end team, and vice-versa.
+Deploying Orbital in your organization is very easy, and can remove these dependencies.

+Orbital uses the Mockdefinition format to know when and what response to return when a request is matched.
 A Mockdefinition is an annotated OpenAPI spec (written in JSON) that contains the scenarios used to match requests for each endpoint.
 The OpenAPI spec defines a standard, programming language-agnostic interface description for APIs, allowing humans and computers to understand the capabilities of a service without source code.

 The Mockdefinition format is very powerful and easy to use.
 Here is how the endpoint `PUT /pet/sammy` is matched (and returns `"Page for Sammy the cat"`):